tmatti/feedbot/README.md

 # Feedbot

 A Discord bot that monitors RSS/Atom feeds and posts new entries to your server's channels.
 Subscriptions are managed via slash commands.
 Supports both real-time delivery (post as entries arrive) and digest delivery (batched on a schedule).
-Includes a JSON API and a minimal web UI for OAuth login and API token management.

 ## How it works